Cox rings over nonclosed fields: Introduction

-If $X$ is smooth and projective with free Picard group, the standard construction of a Cox ring (see \cite{MR2029868, MR2278756, MR2498061, MR2824848}, for example) is to choose divisors $D_1, \dots, D_n$ whose classes form a $\ZZ$-basis of $\Pic(X)$, and to take $\mathcal{D}$ as the set of all $\ZZ$-linear combinations of $D_1, \dots, D_n$.
-Then no choice of isomorphisms as above is needed.
-It is important to note (see \cite{MR2029863, MR2029868}, for example) that a different choice of $D_1, \dots, D_n$ leads to a Cox ring that is \emph{noncanonically} isomorphic to the previous one.
+If $X$ is smooth and projective with free Picard group, there is a well-known construction of Cox rings (see \cite{MR2029868,MR2278756,MR2498061,MR2824848}, for example) that depends on the choice of divisors whose classes form a $\ZZ$-basis of $\Pic(X)$.
+It is important to note that a different choice of divisors leads to a Cox ring that is \emph{noncanonically} isomorphic to the previous one; this makes descending Cox rings an interesting problem (see \cite{MR2029863,MR2029868}).

-If $X$ is a normal variety that is singular (and not locally factorial), we have the alternative option to work with the Weil divisor class group $\Cl(X)$ instead of $\Pic(X)$.
-This alternative is pursued in \cite{MR2058459, MR2262848, MR2499353, arXiv:1003.4229}, for example.
-We will see that the approach via $\Pic(X)$ is the right choice from the point of view of universal torsors, and admits a natural generalization in the case of torsors under quasitori.

-Different approaches also exist when $\Pic(X)$ (or $\Cl(X)$) is not free.
-One option is to work with divisors $D_1, \dots, D_n$ whose classes form a $\QQ$-basis of $\Pic(X) \otimes_\ZZ \QQ$ (or $\Cl(X) \otimes_\ZZ \QQ$).
-This simplified point of view is taken in \cite{MR1786494, MR3275656, MR3352043}, for example.
-Here, different choices of $D_1, \dots, D_n$ generally lead to nonisomorphic results.
-This is enough to study finite generation of the resulting rings, but it is clearly not suitable from the point of view of universal torsors.
-To obtain a Cox ring as in (\ref{eq:cox_informal}) that is unique up to (noncanonical) isomorphism, one can run through a free group of divisors (or line bundles) whose classes \emph{generate} $\Cl(X)$ (or $\Pic(X)$) and then choose a \emph{shifting family} or an \emph{identifying character} to identify $H^0(X,\OO(D))$ and $H^0(X,\OO(D'))$ for all $D,D'$ in this group with $[D]=[D']$ in a compatible way; see \cite{MR1995130} for $\Pic(X)$, \cite{MR2499353, arXiv:1003.4229} for $\Cl(X)$, and our Construction \ref{construction:cox_sheaf_abstract} for a formal treatment that generalizes both.
-Another option is to work with the choice of a $k$-rational point on $X$ as in \cite[Definition~1.1]{MR2029863} and \cite[Construction~1.4.2.3]{arXiv:1003.4229}.